Rose Fertilizer Recipe

 3 cups water

 Since organic fertilizers work more slowly and steadily than chemical fertilizers, you don't have to worry about exact timing and measurements.
-I use this mixture for early summer application, right before the roses bloom.
-Avoid fertilizing in the fall when the roses need to slow their growth in preparation for winter dormancy.
+I use this mixture in late spring to early summer, right before the roses begin blooming.
+It can be applied every 4-5 weeks throughout the growing season.
+Quit all fertilization at least 6 weeks before the first frost date in fall when the roses need to slow their growth in preparation for winter dormancy.

 The neatest thing about this recipe is that I can mix it up in my own kitchen.
 No toxins, no fears.
 Although my cat still comes around to take a sniff, she hasn't tried to taste it again!